 “Spice” is a mix of herbs that produce experiences similar to marijuana (cannabis).
 Spice mixtures are marketed as “natural,” legal alternatives to marijuana, but labeled “not for human consumption.”
-They are sold under many names—K2, fake weed, Yucatan Fire, Skunk, Moon Rocks, and others.
 They contain dried, shredded plant material along with manmade chemicals that cause mind-altering effects.

 For several years, Spice has been easy to purchase in head shops (stores that sell drug products) and gas stations and online.
 But, the chemicals used in Spice have a high potential for abuse and no medical benefit.
 So, the Drug Enforcement Administration (DEA) has made it against the law to sell, buy, or possess them.
 People who make Spice products try to avoid these legal restrictions by using different chemicals in their mixtures.
 The DEA continues to watch the situation and review the need to update the list of banned chemicals.

 There are many slang words for Spice.
 “K2” is one of the most common.
 You might also hear “fake weed,” “Yucatan Fire,” “Skunk,” and “Moon Rocks.”

 Spice products are popular among young people; of the illegal drugs most used by high-school seniors, they are second only to marijuana.
 Easy access and the misunderstanding that Spice products are “natural” and safe have likely contributed to their popularity.